What’s the correlation?

 To recap, no one should be required to delete any social media because their significant other has a trust issue.
 Go fix yourself.
 Go look in the mirror, and if you have trust issues, you need to put that on the table at the very beginning.
 I talk about this in Chapter 2, The Prelude.
 If you don’t put it out there at the onset, then this is something that is bound to come up in the relationship and it will cause tension and problems in the future.
 It may possibly break up the relationship.
 It is toxic.
 It is toxic to a relationship.
 Social media doesn’t have to break up a relationship.
 Last time I checked two people were in a relationship.
 Social media had nothing to do with the actual relationship.

-If you want personalized relationship tips, coaching, worksheets and downloads, join the tribe.
-Click here to join the tribe!
+If you want personalized relationship tips, coaching, worksheets and downloads, click below to join the tribe.

 Check out my YouTube video coaching related to Social Media & Relationships.
 I include 6 easy to follow tips to get results today!

 If you enjoyed this article, please share it on your social media simply by clicking the tweet button below!